FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Experiments and Evaluation

 \subsubsection{Stage~3: Ranking Strategy Ablation}

 We further analyze Stage~3 by ablating key design choices in the bootstrap-based listwise ranking procedure.
-In addition to ranking quality, we report \textit{rank variance} as a stability metric, computed across bootstrap rounds.
+In addition to ranking quality, we report \textit{rank variance} as a stability metric across bootstrap rounds (formalized in Appendix~\ref{app:rank_variance}).
+Specifically, for each candidate, we record its rank position in each round and compute the variance of these positions, then average over all candidates.

+Table~\ref{tab:stage3_ablation} shows that bootstrap-based aggregation is crucial for both accuracy and stability.
+Single-round ranking exhibits much higher variance, confirming the instability of one-shot LLM judgments.